What is the role of technology in warehousing?

 It is not always the best decision to place similar goods into one section of the facility, looking at demand works better.
 Special attention should be paid to unsold items to relocate, count, and inspect them timely.
 Manual management of inventory is a highly ineffective way for middle and large-sized companies.
 Automation is a way to stay on top of things and take the right measures to avoid losses.

 What do warehouse tech and automation change?

 Consider automation not only if you want to expand your business.
 A detailed analysis of the operations of any facility will show vulnerable spots.
-In most cases, they are related to inventory management, scheduling, and warehouse maintenance.
+In most cases, when it comes to custom IoT development services for warehouse automation, they are related to inventory management, scheduling, and warehouse maintenance.
 Automation has a solution for most of the issues that a warehouse of any size faces.

 1. Customer experience

 If you own a warehouse it means you deal with various categories of clients.
 Without automation, there is a risk of drowning in operations and not focusing enough on customer experience.
 Dealing with employee schedules, task assignments, payrolls, and safety is a time-consuming process.
 Automation of internal operations drastically reduces unprofitable activities within the company.

 2. Safety and cost of labor